aptech/docs/docs/CR-denseToSp.rst

 ::

-    //Declare 'y' as a sparse matrix
-    sparse matrix y;
+    // Declare 'y' as a sparse matrix sparse matrix y;

     x = { 0.01 0.00 0.01 1.00,